tableau/webdataconnector/docs3/wdc_authentication.md

 Types of authentication {#auth-types}
 -------------------------------------

-Authentication types are used to help users re-authenticate.
+Authentication types are used to help users reauthenticate.
 The WDC API supports the following authentication types:

 - `basic`.
 User name and password authentication.
 - `custom`.
 Other authentication methods, including OAuth for example.
 - `none`.
 No authentication is required.
-If you do not specify an authentication type, `none` is assumed.
+If you don’t specify an authentication type, `none` is assumed.

 A connector should set its auth type in a custom init method.
 For example: